 Want to include testimonials on your website?
 Here's a neat trick to collect them on Thinkific: turn on student reviews for your course and add the ones you like directly to your landing page.

 And by connecting Thinkific with Zapier, you can do things like automatically add your students to your marketing campaign or get an SMS message when a course is purchased.
+Here are some examples.

 Best online course creation software for marketing a course on autopilot

 You can also choose what to do with the emails you collect.
 Add them to an email sequence, remind them about your special offer, or send them a thank-you note after they purchase.
 Kajabi has templates for all kinds of pages.
-Select a Pipeline, add your content, and your marketing machine is all set.
+Select a funnel, add your content, and your marketing machine is all set.

 Templates can be handy, but if you want to create your own automations, Kajabi offers a number of if-then scenarios to choose from.
 When a student completes an assessment, fills a form, cancels a subscription, or has been inactive for a while, you can send them an email, register them for an event, or unsubscribe them from an email list.
 Given that email is at the core of all its features, Kajabi also has a native email provider that helps you track how many of your emails are opened.